Liverwort: Internal classification

 It is estimated that there are about 9000 species of liverworts, at least 85% of which belong to the leafy group.
-Despite that fact, no liverwort genomes have been sequenced to date and only few genes identified and characterized.
+The first liverwort genome sequence, from Marchantia polymorpha, was reported in 2017 although a few genes had already been identified and characterized.
+Since then, M. polymorpha has become the model organism for molecular studies of liverwort.

 Extinct taxa

 There are several known fossil genera from this group that are not assigned to any extant class: